 - Call their doctor or psychiatrist when necessary

-With the highs of mania come the lows of depression and a loved one must prepare for both.
-A bipolar depressive episode is quite opposite from mania in the sense that energy levels are low.
+A bipolar depressive episode is the opposite from mania in the sense that energy levels are low.
 The person struggling will also experience: ²

 - Eating too little or too much